stuliston/lastmanstand.in/README.md

 Added some testing stuff that's not properly working.
 I'll look at this again soon.

+*** NOTE: Reseed your database for this one.
+Any rounds with multiple tips will not work as expected.

 ###RM (23/06)
 Added ability for current user to pick teams for a round.
 No smarts to prevent changing predictions after round starts etc.